1939

 1932

-• The Rev. Dr. Phillips Endicott Osgood became our sixth rector.
+• Feb.
+12. The Rev. Dr. Phillips Endecott Osgood was installed as our fifth rector.
 For information about him and his tenure, please see the chapter on him in Emmanuel Church, 1860-1960: The First Hundred Years.

 • Charles Scribner’s Sons published The Rev. Elwood Worcester‘s autobiography Life’s Adventure: The Story of a Varied Career (OCLC# 1896075).
-For a description of his calling based on it, please see Wikipedia on the Emmanuel Movement and our page.
+For a description of his ministry based on it, please see our page and Wikipedia’s on the Emmanuel Movement

 1930